Advait Sarkar

 I've shown how viewing spreadsheet formulas as textual programs can improve efficiency and reduce errors, how to re-use spreadsheet grids in a more user-friendly manner, how to help users apply Python code in spreadsheets, how spreadsheets can be used to script database transformations, and how to make spreadsheets understand units such as metres, dollars, and kilograms.

-In studying spreadsheet users, I've found that people learn to use spreadsheets informally and socially, that they frequently rely on guesswork to understand the spreadsheets of others, and that programming experience is related to spreadsheet experience.
+In studying spreadsheet users, I've found that people learn to use spreadsheets informally and socially, but there are barriers to informal knowledge sharing; that they frequently rely on guesswork to understand the spreadsheets of others, that programming experience is related to spreadsheet experience, that there are good reasons for users to have "unstructured" data in spreadsheets.

 Interaction design, AI, and society